tanchak123/SOLID-hm-1/README.md

 # My description to homework
 ##### I will consistently write the code point by point referring to the principles of SOLID.
 GOOD LUCK HAVE FUN :)
 ## 1. Single Responsibility principle:
-+ Create class "Machine" that is responsible for filling the fields.
++ Create abstract class "Machine" that is responsible for filling the fields.
 + Create class "MachineServiceImpl' that is responsible for basic function for consumer.
 + RESULT:
 *     We see 2 classes that is responsible for one